 “Manhattan School of Music grad José Luis Maldonado, a born Falstaff, enjoyed a personal triumph, singing in a resonant tone with fine legato, trumpeting high notes and unleashing comic oomph. “

-David Shengold, Gay Daily News on Falstaff, July 2018
+David Shengold, Gay City News on Falstaff, July 2018

 “Falstaff can't work without a larger-than-life artist to portray the titular character and José Luis Maldonado more than filled the bill (and the costume).
 We think the last time we reviewed him we called him a beast onstage.
 Great artists need more than a great voice; they need a stage presence that pulls the audience right in and this he did.
 He was, in turn, arrogant, deceitful, pompous, entrapped, humiliated, and abashed.”

 Voce di meche on Falstaff , July 2018